All Episodes

 And I'm sure we'll get there before we'll get to the robot body.

-I could be wrong, but could he, I guess, Subsist, or even thrive, at a pure intellectual level.
+I could be wrong, but could he, I guess, subsist or even thrive at a pure intellectual level?

 Yeah, in my opinion, absolutely.

-I mean, what you, of course, need, yeah, it's a brain in a wet or virtual brain in a wet is not enough.
+I mean, what you, of course, need, yeah, it's a brain in a wet or a virtual brain in a wet is not enough.

 You need to interface it then with some virtual world.